hartwigmedical/hmftools/sage/README_2.md

+# PLEASE NOTE - THIS IS AN ARCHIVE PAGE FOR SAGE v1.1 which is no longer supported.

 # Somatic Alterations in Genome (SAGE)
 SAGE is a somatic SNV, MNV and small INDEL caller optimised to call narrow regions of the genome with high prior chance of a variant with very high sensitivity.
 SAGE looks directly at the provided reference and tumor bams looking for evidence of: